 Provided that a driver has been cleared to return to work by a Substance Abuse Professional (SAP) after a failed drug or alcohol test and passes a return-to-duty test, the driver is required to undergo a minimum of six unannounced, observed tests during the first 12 months following the return-to-duty test.
 Follow-up testing is in addition to any random testing selections, and may be prescribed by an SAP for a period of up to five years for drivers who have tested positive or refused a drug or alcohol test.

 The FMCSA specifically outlines how these tests are to be conducted, who administers the tests, what they test for, and how the carrier is to handle the test results and records.
 If a semi-truck driver causes an accident and it is later determined that he or she was impaired, it could potentially be argued that the company’s drug and alcohol testing policies were insufficient, and that the company was therefore liable for not doing enough to prevent an accident from occurring in the first place.

-It is not common for carriers to face penalties or fines from the FMCSA for an inadequate drug and alcohol testing policy, though trucking companies do face other consequences for failing to properly implement or enforce them.
+It is uncommon for carriers to face penalties or fines from the FMCSA for an inadequate drug and alcohol testing policy, though trucking companies do face other consequences for failing to properly implement or enforce them.
 If it is proven that a carrier did not have sufficient testing and enforcement procedures in place, the company could be held liable for damages resulting from an accident.
-In the legal world, we call this a failure to establish a program of deterrence.
+In the legal world, this is called a failure to establish a program of deterrence.